-- The Trustees and Senior Leadership Team (SLT) of Alderbrook School are committed to ensuring that all personal data collected is processed in accordance with all relevant data protection laws including the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018). - The school are registered as a data controller with the Information Commissioner. - The details of the School's Data Protection Officer can be found at paragraph 6.
+- 1 The Senior Leadership Team (SLT) of Alderbrook School are committed to ensuring that all personal data collected is processed in accordance with all relevant data protection laws including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018). - 2 Alderbrook School are registered as a data controller with the Information Commissioner. - 3 The details of the Alderbrook School's Data Protection Officer (DPO) can be requested from office@alderbrook.solihull.sch.uk